robseb/rsyocto/README.md

 I think everybody will have the same problems that I had during the development.
 For that reason, **I try to give everybody a solution for their rapid prototyping**.
 I'm also **working on a final step by step guide to show every point of the development process** of *rsYocto* with the Yocto-Project.
-**I will mark every founded issue with the Intel development tools** with the hope that I can help Intel to improve their software.

 **This project is by far not finished and issue free.
 I will continue my work and upload newer versions.
 I invite everybody to submit issues, comments and ideas.**